- 22nd Aug, 2024

 Understanding the market size and growth potential is crucial before diving into app development.

 According to Statista, by 2029, the global food delivery market is expected to reach 2.5 billion users.
-In 2024, the user penetration in the meal delivery sector is projected to be around 26.6%.
+In 2024, the user penetration in the meal delivery sector was around 26.6%.

 Leading the online food delivery market are countries like the United States and China, which boast extensive consumer bases and well-developed delivery networks.